 Assistant, Associate or Full Professor in Bioinformatics

-Screening of applications will begin December 1, 2018; the search will continue until the position is filled.
-All applicants will be contacted by the Chair.
-Applicants must have a Ph.D. and should submit a 1-page letter of interest, a NIH-formatted biosketch including the sections Personal Statement and Contributions to Science and followed by a complete list of publications, a 3-page research statement, and three letters of reference.
+Applications for any of these positions will be screened immediately and the search will continue to be considered until December 2019.
+Applicants should submit a 1-page letter of interest, a NIH-formatted biosketch including the sections Personal Statement and Contributions to Science and followed by a complete list of publications, a 3-page research statement, and three letters of reference.
+Applicants for a Distinguished Fellow position require a letter of reference by the current doctoral advisor and discuss explicitly the time frame of graduation.
 All materials must be submitted electronically to AcademicJobsOnline.
-Inquiries may be directed to the inaugural department chair, Dr. Gaudenz Danuser. firstname.lastname@example.org
+Inquiries may be directed to the chairman, Gaudenz Danuser (Gaudenz.Danuser@UTSouthwestern.edu).

 We welcome applications for the following positions:

 - Scientific Programmer II - multiple new positions will be filled

 - Computer Scientist - with team leadership experience

 UT Southwestern Medical Center and the Lyda Hill Department of Bioinformatics are committed to an educational and working environment that provides equal opportunity to all members of the University community.
 In accordance with federal and state law, the University prohibits unlawful discrimination, including harassment, on the basis of: race; color; religion; national origin; gender, including sexual harassment; age; disability; citizenship; and veteran status.
 In addition, it is UT Southwestern policy to prohibit discrimination on the basis of sexual orientation, gender identity, or gender expression.